Our Review Process

 The above values indicate that quinoa is a healthy alternative to rice because it contains fewer carbohydrates, protein content, and fibres.
 Moreover, Quinoa is also gluten-free, so people who are allergic to gluten can consume it.

-Is quinoa good for diabetic patients?
+Is quinoa good for diabetics ?
 Keep reading to find out the various ways in which it can benefit people with diabetes.

 Quinoa is a superfood with a high amount of protein and fibre.
 It is an excellent substitute for rice and wheat, as it has low carbohydrate content compared to them.
 But is quinoa good for people with diabetes?